Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADAppPermission.md

 # Get-AzADAppPermission

 ## SYNOPSIS
-List API permissions the application has requested.
+Lists API permissions the application has requested.

 ## SYNTAX